-With nearly a third of all drones purchased last year valued at over $2,000, insurance is a must.
+With nearly 1/3 of all drones purchased last year valued at over $2,000, insurance is a must.
 Liability is another important consideration because accidents happen.

-The Best Drone Insurance
+The Best Drone Insurance:

-- Avion Drone Insurance
+- Best for Professionals: Avion Drone Insurance

 What Drone Insurance Covers